pawel-up/tabs-split-layout/docs/rendering.md

 }
 ```

 Assuming the `layout` is the class name added to the parent.
-With this setup the layout will render to the full available height and will force the content to shrink inside the layout instead of pushing whe width of the layout (the `overflow` property).
+With this setup, the layout will render to the total available height and force the content to shrink inside the layout instead of pushing the width of the layout (the `overflow` property).

-Note, the layout has minimal styling just to get you started.
+Note that the layout has minimal styling to get you started.
 You can control many aspects of the view rendering through the CSS.

 ### Events scoping

 When you attach events to the template inside the `html` function, by default, the scope of the event will be attached to the element.
-This is consistent with what you'd expect from regular web browser behavior.
-Sometimes it is not desired, especially when working with classes.
+It is consistent with what you'd expect from regular web browser behavior.
+Sometimes, it is not desired, especially when working with classes.

-For that issue, the `lit-html` library allows you to specify the `host` property during the render phase where you can set the scope for the events.
+For that issue, the `lit-html` library allows you to specify the `host` property during the render phase, where you can set the scope for the events.
 Once set, you do not have to `.bind(this)` callback functions.

 Example: